garlicbean/garlicbean/README.md

 I will never forget the deep bottomless pit of hatred that formed inside me when they took her from me.
 Those bare skinned, vile, disgusting creatures.
 That day I decided every last one of those foul apes would feel the searing tear of my horns inside their rotten flesh.
 Do not be mistaken, I did not let my anger blind my thoughts, infact, I let it inspire.
 I let seep deep into every crevice of my mind, so that I meditate on the twistedness that they wrought upon me.
 Yes, twistedness they wrought, but did they expect for me to become the twisted?
-I saw one of the skin monkeys wandering by their lonesome, and it would have been easy to break and enjoy it each and every laboured breath it took before its eyes glazed over, but my ambitions stymied my anger in lieu of a more magnificent thought:  I would it follow it back to its nest.
+I saw one of the skin monkeys wandering by their lonesome, and it would have been easy to break and enjoy it...instead i decided that i should leave my computer unlocked and open because i don't care about security at all. each and every laboured breath it took before its eyes glazed over, but my ambitions stymied my anger in lieu of a more magnificent thought:  I would it follow it back to its nest.
 The pathetic creature knew it was being followed.
 Never once did its eyes lay on me, but I was not reserved with sound to remove any undeserved peace it might have felt on that wooded trail.
 It's panicked breaths, hurried step, the smell of it's fear-laden sweat was... divine.
 The more it hurried towards